 - shortness of breath

-A person with rheumatoid arthritis may think that their anemia symptoms are due to their arthritis.
+A person with RA may think that their anemia symptoms are due to their arthritis.
 This is especially true for weakness and tiredness, which both conditions can cause.

 To begin the diagnosis, the doctor will take the person’s medical history and ask them about their symptoms.
 If the doctor suspects anemia, they are likely to recommend blood tests.

 As well as measuring hemoglobin and red blood cell levels, the doctor will also order tests to measure the levels of certain chemicals in the blood.
 These include: